 Pumpkin Pie Oatmeal

 This Pumpkin Pie Oatmeal comes together in under 15 minutes and is perfect for a healthy and cozy Fall breakfast!
-Serve it up with your favourite toppings.
+It’s easy to make, naturally vegan and can be made gluten-free by using gluten-free oats.
+Serve it up on its own or add your favourite topping to it like sliced banana or granola!

 A healthy breakfast that tastes like pumpkin pie!